AirPort: Overview

 In January 2008, Apple introduced Time Capsule, an AirPort Extreme (802.11 Draft-N) with an internal hard drive.
 The device includes software to allow any computer running a reasonably recent version of Mac OS or Windows to access the disk as a shared volume.
 Macs running Mac OS X 10.5 and later, which includes the Time Machine feature, can use the Time Capsule as a wireless backup device, allowing automatic, untethered backups of the client computer.
 As an access point, the unit is otherwise equivalent to an AirPort Extreme (802.11 Draft-N), with four Gigabit Ethernet ports and a USB port for printer and disk sharing.

 In March 2008, Apple released an updated AirPort Express Base Station with 802.11 Draft-N 2x2 radio.
 All other features (analog and digital optical audio out, single Ethernet port, USB port for printer sharing) remained the same.
 At the time, it was the least expensive ($99) device to handle both frequency bands (2.4 GHz and 5 GHz) in 2x2 802.11 Draft-N.

 In March 2009, Apple unveiled AirPort Extreme and Time Capsule products with simultaneous dual-band 802.11 Draft-N radios.
 This allows full 802.11 Draft-N 2x2 communication in both 802.11 Draft-N bands at the same time.

 In October 2009, Apple unveiled the updated AirPort Extreme and Time Capsule products with antenna improvements (the 5.8 GHz model).

 In 2011, Apple unveiled an updated AirPort Extreme base station, referred to as AirPort Extreme 802.11n (5th Generation).
 The latest AirPort base stations and cards work with third-party base stations and wireless cards that conformed to the 802.11a, 802.11b, 802.11g, 802.11 Draft-N, and 802.11 Final-N networking standards.
 It was not uncommon to see wireless networks composed of several types of AirPort base station serving old and new Macintosh, Microsoft Windows, and Linux systems.
 Apple's software drivers for AirPort Extreme also supported some Broadcom and Atheros-based PCI Wireless adapters when fitted to Power Mac computers.
 Due to the developing nature of Draft-N hardware, there was no assurance that the new model would work with all 802.11 Draft-N routers and access devices from other manufacturers.

 Discontinuation

-In approximately 2016, Apple disbanded its wireless router team.
-In 2018, Apple formally discontinued all of its AirPort products, exiting the router market.
-Bloomberg News noted that "Apple rarely discontinues product categories" and that its decision to leave the business was "a boon for other wireless router makers."
+In 2016, Bloomberg reported that Apple had disbanded its wireless router team.
+In 2018, Apple announced it was discontinuing all of its AirPort products and exiting the router market.
+Bloomberg noted that "Apple rarely discontinues product categories" and that its decision to leave the business was "a boon for other wireless router makers."